UPDATE

 • First incident:

-• If you have not already, you must show proof of U.S. Citizenship or Lawful Permanent Residency (see list of approved documents).
+• If you have not already, you must show proof of U.S. citizenship or lawful permanent residency (see list of approved documents).

 • Pass the Commercial Driver License (CDL) knowledge tests.

-• Obtain a CDL permit.
+• Obtain a Commercial Learner's Permit.

 • Take a skills (drive) test.

-• Pay a $35 re-qualification fee.
+• Pay the $35 re-qualification fee.

 • Second incident or more: You can't re-qualify from a lifetime disqualification.